ericgage/current-site-search/README.md

 - Check that you've granted necessary permissions to Raycast
 - If search history isn't loading, try restarting Raycast
 - If filters don't work as expected, try a different search engine (Google has the best filter support)

+### Development Troubleshooting
+- If you encounter TypeScript errors, try running `npm run lint` to identify issues
+- For AppleScript permissions issues, make sure Raycast has necessary permissions in System Preferences > Security & Privacy > Automation
+- If changes aren't reflecting in dev mode, try restarting the dev server

 ### Extension Preferences